marknic/RaspberryPiraeus/src/worker/ReadMe.md

 > Note: make sure you modify the script to use your master node IP address

-7. ### Execute kubeadm join command to join the node to the cluster
+7. ### Execute kubeadm join command to join the node to the cluster This is the kubeadm join command structure.
+You will need the right token and certificate hash.
+Those values come from the initial install of the kubernetes master node

+kubeadm join 192.168.2.101:6443 --token g3wux2.oc3vwunaXXXXXXXX \
+    --discovery-token-ca-cert-hash sha256:XXXXXXXX237ca288c020b8c0XXXXXXXXdace23744e91028cd0bf1d5fXXXXXXXX

 8. ### The node should now be added to the cluster as the master
 > To verify, run 'kubectl get nodes' on the workers.
 Depending on how many nodes you've added, you should see something similar to this:
 #### pi@kub-master:~ $ kubectl get nodes